JH-LEE-KR/ContinualDatasets/README.md

 --task_inc, if doing task incremental.
 --domain_inc, if doing domain incremental.
 --shuffle, shuffle the data order.
+--label_shuffle, shuffle the label order when split the single dataset.
 ```

 Also available in <a href="https://slurm.schedmd.com/documentation.html">Slurm</a> by changing options on `train.sh`